-All completed applications must be received electronically in the THC office by the close of the workday December 2, and applicants will be notified in the first week of February.
-Late applications will not be considered.
+All completed applications must be received electronically in the THC office by the close of the workday December 2, and applicants will be notified in the second week of February.
+Late applications and incomplete applications (e.g., lacking some aspect of the requirements) will not be considered.

 Please send all applications electronically as attachments to Professor Thomas J. Heffernan, Kenneth Curry Professor of English and Director of The University of Tennessee Humanities Center.
 His email address is firstname.lastname@example.org.